Posted: 11/4/21 | November 4th, 2021

 12. Learn about the Kon-Tiki Expedition

 The Kon-Tiki Museum focuses on the works and expeditions of historian and explorer Thor Heyerdahl.
-Using a traditional balsa raft, Heyerdahl crossed the Pacific Ocean from South America to Polynesia, proving that the islands were populated from the Americas and not Asia, as had been previously thought.
+Using a traditional balsa raft, Heyerdahl crossed the Pacific Ocean from South America to Polynesia, hoping to prove that the islands were populated from the Americas and not Asia, as had been previously thought.
 The journey took 101 days and was filmed, winning an Academy Award in 1951.

 The original raft can be found in the museum, along with information on Heyerdahl’s other expeditions and archeological discoveries.
-The journey inspired the 2012 historical drama film Kon-Tiki (which is an excellent travel film).
+The journey inspired the 2012 historical drama film Kon-Tiki (an excellent travel film).

 13. Visit the Holocaust Center